- Why It’s Important to Fix a Window That Won’t Close ASAP

 An overly painted window can also get stuck if you leave it in a set position for a prolonged period through several warm and cold season cycles.
 In older houses, you will sometimes see windows that look and feel as though they were painted shut.
 In fact, the effects of moisture caused the underlying wood to expand and contract too many times.

 Another paint-related issue is the problem of cracks, which can hinder the window’s movement.
 If these cracks turn into ruptures, they could impede the up-and-down movement of the stiles or the closed fitting of the lower sash.
-Of course, you can avoid the issue of faded paint by installing vinyl windows from Homespire Windows and Doors.
+Of course, you can avoid the issue of faded paint by installing composite windows from Homespire Windows and Doors.

 2. Window Tracks Need to Be Cleaned